bananapielearnsjava/tp/docs/UserGuide.md

 ### Deleting a patient: `delete`

 Removes the specified patient from the patient list.
+This command will also show the details of the deleted person in the Patient View Panel.

 Format: `delete INDEX`
 * Deletes the patient at the specified `INDEX`.